bwray/bwray.github.io/_posts/2016-9-14_The_home_stretch.md

 the summer.
 Yes, I do indeed know how to live life to its fullest.
 I was literally camping with friends and family, on my birthday, and reviewing statistical inference in a camping chair.
 Anyway, I took the test that DePaul offers to try and get out of the prereq, and I’m still awaiting the results.
 It should be fine.
-I hope.
 </p>